-There never has been, and from the very nature of human nature there never can be a truly great nation where one class of people rule, and another class or the other classes are ruled.
-The great nation is that alone in which the people rule, where through their agent - the state or government, they attend to their own affairs, and where they do not allow others attend to their affairs for them. to be Government must thoroughly representative or those in power will gradually get the agents of administration and of production so under their control, and will so use them for their own gain and their continually increasing powers, that in time the very liberties of the people will be stolen away.
+There never has been, and from the very nature of human nature there never can be. a truly great and long-lived nation where one class of people rule, and another class or the other classes are ruled.
+The great nation is that alone in which the people rule, where through their agent - the state or government - they attend to their own affairs, and where they do not allow others attend to their affairs for them to Government must be thoroughly and truly representative, or those in power will gradually get the agents of administration and of production so under their control, and will so use them for their own gain and their continually increasing powers, that in time the very liberties of the people will be stolen away.

-Of late, we have been having some very direct revelations of the actual conditions of government in Russia, where a group of eminently "respectable and high-born gentlemen," among them no less than an august company of Grand Dukes, have for many years been directing the affairs, in a sense ruling this nation of considerably over one hundred million people.
+Of late, we have been having some very direct revelations of the actual conditions of government in Russia, where a group of eminently "respectable and high-born gentlemen," among them no less than an august company of Grand Dukes, have for many years been directing the affairs, - in a sense, ruling this nation of considerably over one hundred million people.
 Some own as high as a dozen or more palaces, all splendidly or even sumptuously equipped, with annual incomes reaching into the millions.
-This all comes from the people of Russia, chiefly the working people.
+This all comes from the people of Russia - chiefly the working people.
 What their condition is, late events have also revealed to the world, and more clearly than ever before.
 The hopeless state of inefficiency that this governing class has kept the nation in, and has prevented it from rising out of, the whole world now knows.

-To think that their greed and rapacity and general debauchery would become so great that through habit they could not keep their hands off of a large and splendidly equipped hospital train, that was starting on its journey during the late struggle with Japan, to give whatever aid it could administer to the wounded and suffering soldiers who in their ignorance were fighting primarily to put more money into the pockets of their rulers! splendidly equipped train This was completely looted and filled with cord wood before it had hardly gotten fully under way, at the instigation or at the connivance of those in authority.
-But the people of Russia, I hear it said, have not yet attained their freedom and so are not able to prevent other men ruling over them notwithstanding the state of affairs that such a system means.
+But the people of Russia, I hear it said, have not yet attained their freedom, and so are not able to prevent other men ruling over them, notwithstanding the state of affairs that such a system means.
 Very true, but there is another truth perhaps even more significant for us.
-There have been nations where the people have fought for and have won their freedom, but where through lack of due vigilance, and by reason of the growing and in time mastering greed of privileged and excessive wealth, their liberties have been stolen away, and their country, of which they were formerly proud, has through the inevitable resultant internal decay fallen into the hands of the despoiler.
-The greed for gain becomes so powerful that unless the great common people find some way of that checking or controlling it, those become mastered by it will pillage the very liberties of their country as guickly as they will loot hospital train. а Recent developments in our own nation, even within the last twelve months, have clearly demonstrated that there are among us, men of otherwise high standing, eminently respectable, in learning, in church standing, in society, but who have gotten so under the drunken sway of the greed for gain that they would not only loot a hospital train, but also a funeral train were the prospective inducements sufficiently large, and were the chances of not being discovered at it of a sufficiently rosy hue.
-This may be plain speaking.
-But a man who will cause or connive at death for gain, and many a death has been caused by the the scheming, cunning and the depredations of some of those we term financiers, even within the past few months, is indeed worse in his depredations than the one who will despoil the dead.
+There have been nations where the people have fought for and have won their freedom, but where through lack of due vigilance, and by reason of the growing and in time mastering greed of privileged and excessive wealth, their liberties have been stolen away; and their country, of which they were formerly proud, has through the inevitable resultant internal decay fallen into the hands of the despoiler.
+The greed for gain becomes so powerful that unless the great common people find some way of checking or controlling it, those that become mastered by it will pillage the very liberties of their country as quickly as they will loot a hospital train.

+Recent developments in our own nation, even within the last twelve months, have clearly demonstrated that there are among us, men of otherwise high standing, eminently respectable, in learning, in church standing. in society, but who have gotten so under the drunken sway of the greed for gain that they would not only loot a hospital train, but also a funeral train were the prospective inducements sufficiently large, and were the chances of not being discovered at it of a sufficiently rosy hue.
+Plain speaking?
+But a man who will cause or connive at death for gain, and many a death has been caused by the scheming, the cunning and the depredations of some of those we term financiers, even within the past few months, is indeed worse in his depredations than the one who will despoil the dead.